 2. Choose Template and Click on the EDIT HTML button

-3. Then click on proceed, then search for <head> tag, then copy and paste the code below after it.
+3. Then click on proceed, then search for

 Now click on the Save Template button.
 Your Blogger blog will no longer be redirected to any country-specific domain provided you followed the steps outlined above.